OfficeDev/office-js-docs-pr/docs/includes/sso-yeoman-project-structure.md

 The following files specify configuration settings for the add-in.

-- The **./manifest.xml** file in the root directory of the project defines the settings and capabilities of the add-in.
+- The **./manifest.xml** or **manifest.json** file in the root directory of the project defines the settings and capabilities of the add-in.

 - The **./.ENV** file in the root directory of the project defines constants that are used by the add-in project.